-The Community Taxonomy Map identifies routes to and through the City that influence people's perception of Ames.
-Enhancing these corridors with coordinated streetscaping and better functional design will improve the City's overall image.
-See also Action on next page.
+The Community Taxonomy Map identifies routes to and through the city that influence people's perception of Ames.
+Enhancing these corridors with coordinated streetscaping and better functional design will improve the city's overall image.
+See also Actions on the next page.

-- i.
-Develop a public right-of-way plan for common themes or motifs that guide a thoughtful and integrated approach to beautification with trees, art, landscaping, lighting, and signage. - ii.
+- Develop a public right-of-way plan for common themes or motifs that guide a thoughtful and integrated approach to beautification with trees, art, landscaping, lighting, and signage. - II.
 Use mobility improvements respecting Complete Streets principles to enhance appearance when feasible.